 Grooming Basics: All About Hand Stripping

 When it comes to keeping your dog’s skin and coat healthy the best thing you can do is groom him on a regular basis.
-For some dogs, regular grooming means nothing more than brushing a few times a week.
-For other dogs, however, grooming is a little more complicated.
+It’s kind of obvious, but it’s true.
+For some dogs, regular grooming means little more than brushing a few times a week.
+For other dogs, however, grooming is much more complicated and taxing.
 Some dogs have a coat that requires a specific grooming method called hand stripping.
-But what is hand stripping?
+This is a complicated process and one that isn’t necessarily something that every pet owner can master (hey, that’s what professional groomers are for, right?).
+So, what is hand stripping?
 Can you do it yourself if your dog needs it?
+Spoiler alert: With the right preparation and training, of course you can.
+All of the answers are below.
+So keep your eyes glued to this page and scroll away to learn more.

 What is Hand Stripping?

-Hand-stripping is a type of grooming method that dog owners use to remove excess hair from their dog’s coat.
-The most common method of dog grooming is clipping – this method involves the use of a pair of electric clippers which cut or shave the top layer of hair on a dog’s coat.
+The process is somewhat given away by its name – stripping loose hair by hand.
+But it is not all that simple.
+Hand stripping is a type of grooming method that dog owners use to remove excess hair from their dog’s coat.
+The most common method of dog grooming is clipping, this method involves the use of a pair of electric clippers which cut or shave the top layer of hair on a dog’s coat.
 The difference between clipping and hand-stripping is that not only is hand-stripping done by hand, but it removes coat from the root (not just the top layer) so a new coat is able to grow in.
-Each time you clip a dog’s coat instead of hand stripping, you are just taking off the top layer of dead fur rather than removing it from the roots – as a result, the coat may become duller in texture and color with each clipping.
+Each time you clip a dog’s coat instead of hand stripping, you are just taking off the top layer of dead fur rather than removing it from the roots.
+As a result, the coat may become duller in texture and color with each clipping, which is why many people consider hand stripping to be preferable.
+Is it an ideal solution for every dog?
+Of course not, it all depends on the dog and the coat.
+For some dogs, it’s not just the best solution, but the only one as well.

 When it comes to hand stripping, it is more about the type of coat than the breed of dog.
-Of course, certain dog breeds have certain types of coats, so you can identify some breeds that require hand stripping based on this fact alone.
-The type of coat that requires hand stripping produces two types of hair – the undercoat is soft and dense while the top coat is longer and wiry in texture.
+Of course, certain dog breeds have certain types of coats, so obviously you can identify some breeds that require hand stripping based on their breed alone.
+That’s just not a universal truth.
+The type of coat that requires hand stripping produces two types of hair: the undercoat (which is soft and dense) and the top coat (which is longer and wiry in texture).
 The process of hand-stripping involves removing the dead hairs from the top coat by pulling them out from the roots rather than simply trimming them down.
-By removing the hairs entirely you will be creating room for the new coat to grow in.
-Dogs with wiry coats go through a specific growing cycle in which the hair becomes thicker and darker as it grows – if you do not remove the dead hair from the top coat it will have a negative impact on the overall appearance of the coat.
+By removing the hairs entirely, you will create room for the new coat to grow in.
+Dogs with wiry coats go through a specific growing cycle in which the hair becomes thicker and darker as it grows.
+If you do not remove the dead hair from the top coat, it will have a negative impact on the overall appearance of the coat.
+That’s why this process is so important for dogs that have this very specific style of coat that is tricky to work with.

-Some of the breeds that have a coat that requires hand-stripping include:
+Some of the breeds that have a coat that requires hand stripping include (but are not limited to):

 - Airedale Terrier